RhetTbull/osxphotos/README.md

                                   searches top level folders (e.g. does not look at subfolders)

+  --name FILENAME                 Search for photos with filename matching
+                                  FILENAME.
+If more than one --name options is specified, they are treated as "OR", e.g. find photos matching any FILENAME.

   --uuid UUID                     Search for photos with UUID(s).
   --uuid-from-file FILE           Search for photos with UUID(s) loaded from
                                   FILE.
 Format is a single UUID per line.
 Lines